NVIDIA/GenerativeAIExamples/community/digital-human-security-analyst/README.md

 Run all cells of the notebook.
 It may take several minutes.
 Alert summaries per user will be generated and uploaded to a *new* vector database.

 > **[!TROUBLESHOOTING]**
->  If you recieve a File Does Not Exist error, create the missing file (and any missing directories along the specified file path) in the Jupyter notebook.
+>  If you receive a File Does Not Exist error, create the missing file (and any missing directories along the specified file path) in the Jupyter notebook.

 > **[!OPTIONAL]**
 > This example project is currently configured to point to build.nvidia API for the Summary Inference Morpheus pipeline step.
 To use your self-hosted LLM NIM instead (which you have spun up in a previous optional step), edit the `chat_nvidia_service.py` file and add a `base_url` parameter to the ChatNVIDIA model instantiation.
 Point the `base_url` to your locally hosted model.